-- transcript/degree certificate (if you’re a final year student please send your transcript to date)
+- a transcript/degree certificate (if you’re a final year student please send your transcript to date)

-- academic reference (professional if you have been out of education for more than 3 years)
+- an academic reference (or professional if you've been out of education for more than 3 years)

 - evidence of your English language proficiency (if you are not from a majority English language speaking country as defined by the UK Government)

 If you're an international student, you'll also need:

 You can upload supporting documents as part of your application.
 You may be asked to provide original certificates.

 - For international students who have previously undertaken a course in the UK, we require copy of all visas and corresponding CAS letters from previous institutions confirming the start and end dates of any course studied within the UK.

 If you are unable to upload documents at the time of submitting your online application, you can scan and email these to firstname.lastname@example.org.
 Alternatively you can post a hard copy to Postgraduate Admissions, Room 7.B.14 Edinburgh Napier University, 9 Sighthill Court, Edinburgh.
 EH11 4BN

 All our courses have minimum entry requirements that will determine whether you're eligible for that particular course.